• Student Portal

 Why choose AVT for your VET Animal Care course?

-• Our qualified Trainers deliver supervised practical training and assessments with a structured study time table to ensure you stay on track.
+• Our qualified Trainers deliver supervised practical training and assessments with a structured study timetable to ensure you stay on track.
 All Trainers hold valid working with children checks to ensure your safety.

 • Regularly updated course material that is easy to follow and will help you understand and apply theory with ease.